spatialos/UnrealGDK/README.md

 Main components of the project are:

-### `GenerateSchemaCommandlet`
+### `GenerateInteropCodeCommandlet`
-The code generator will take a set of Unreal classes, and generate routing code that enables automated Unreal <-> SpatialOS communication.
+The code generator will take a set of Unreal classes, and generate routing code (called "type bindings") that enables automated Unreal <-> SpatialOS communication.
 This file lives in a separate .uproject (`InteropCodeGenerator`) to prevent cross-dependency between generated code and the code generator.

-The generated code has components to mirror data to/from SpatialOS in the form of component updates, as well as RPCs in the form of SpatialOS commands.
+The interop code generator first generates `.schema` files from `UObject` class layouts via Unreals reflection system for SpatialOS to be able to understand and store Unreal data.
+Then, it generates special `SpatialTypeBinding` classes which are designed to convert property updates to and from SpatialOS (in the form of component updates), and send/receive RPCs via SpatialOS commands.
 There is rudimentary logic to handle conditional replication based on actor ownership.

-Interop code generator also creates `.schema` files from `UObject` class layouts for SpatialOS to be able to understand Unreal data.

 ### `USpatialNetDriver`

-Unlike our `UnrealSDK` examples, SpatialOS initialization in NUF happens at the net driver level.
-Spatial net driver connects to SpatialOS.
-Within the `OnSpatialOSConnected` callback, client will request spawning a player.
+Unlike our `UnrealSDK` examples, SpatialOS initialization in NUF happens at the net driver level. `SpatialNetDriver` connects to SpatialOS.
+Within the `OnSpatialOSConnected` callback, client will send a request to spawn a player.

-### `USpatialUpdateInterop`

-This layer keeps track of properties changed on authoritative actors using the same mechanism Unreal does.
-When there is a change, it invokes serialization code through auto-generated type bindings (one for each supported actor class) and packs the changes into Spatial updates.

-Moreover, RPC invokations are intercepted by this layer and directed through appropriate class bindings where they turn into SpatialOS commands.

 ### `USpatialNetConnection`

 How we handle net connection presents a major change from Unreal's approach.
 In our project, there is only one connection as opposed to one connection per player.
 This connection simply communicates with SpatialOS, which does the heavy work of

+### `USpatialInterop`

+This layer is responsible for most of the conversion between Unreal property updates and SpatialOS component updates, plus RPCs.
+When there is a change, it invokes serialization code through the auto-generated type bindings (one for each supported actor class, discussed above) and packs the changes into Spatial updates.

+Moreover, RPC invokations are intercepted by this layer and directed through appropriate class bindings where they turn into SpatialOS commands.

-### `USpatialInteropBlock`
+### `USpatialInteropPipelineBlock`

 This file extends on the entity pipeline block concept that is present in our UnrealSDK.
 The main functionality here is maintaining a registry of `AActor` <-> SpatialOS entity associations.
 There are multiple scenarios for these associations, depending on who the original worker that spawns the actor is, the type of worker, and the type of actor.